telerik/kendo-vue/knowledge-base/grid-add-action-button-with-popup.md

 		/>
 </template>
 ```
-The definition of the `custom` component can be seen in the `ActionCell.vue` file in the below example.
+You can see the definition of the `custom` component in the `ActionCell.vue` file in the example below.

 ### Runnable example
 {% meta id:index height:560 %}